simplysabir/sharrd/README.md

 sharrd access <secret_name>
 ```

-You'll be prompted to select which shares you want to use (you need at least the threshold number).
+For secrets created with memorable words, you'll be prompted to enter the words you remember (you need at least 2 of the 3 words).

 ### Deleting a Secret